It’s silly to say the future of business is crowdsourcing content. It’s also a bit silly if you aren’t crowdsourcing now.

 Schools are witnessing this in two ways.
 First, and perhaps unfortunately, is the rise of those who don’t appreciate the work happening in public schools (or at least don’t admit it).
 They may have their reasons, but they also have something more powerful: the ability to gather like-minded people and share stories.
 Those stories spread.
 They end up in blogs.
 Those efforts can be very organized.

 The answer isn’t it shut them down.
-Let them speak, point out there errors, and make sure people have the facts supported by anecdotes.
+Let them speak, point out their errors, and make sure people have the facts supported by anecdotes.

 The only question is… How are you inspire the crowd to be your source for great information?